 It is possible to lower glass prescription if you are experiencing eye strain.
 This includes headaches, dizziness, and many more.
 If you experience this, you can ask your optometrist to lower your prescription.
 In fact, most encourage lowering of prescription if it is uncomfortable to the patient.

-Usually, the cause of this is over prescription.
-Remember that your eye grade is checked at an environment that is dark and you are forced to see a small text in front.
+Usually, the cause of this is overprescription.
+Remember that your eye grade is checked in an environment that is dark and you are forced to see a small text in front.

-Upon using the glasses at a well lit environment, it is a different story, you might be over prescribed and it may cause eye strain leading to symptoms of discomfort.
+Upon using the glasses in a well-lit environment, it is a different story, you might be overprescribed and it may cause eye strain leading to symptoms of discomfort.

 Your eyes are experiencing pain for a reason.